stormpath/stormpath-documentation/source/auth_n.rst

 - Your application in turn takes the credentials and formulates the OAuth 2.0 Access Token request to Stormpath.
 - When Stormpath returns with the Access Token Response, you can then return the Access Token and/or the Refresh Token to the client.

+.. only:: not nodejs

   So you would send the following request:

 .. only:: rest